peteroupc/peteroupc.github.io/colorgen.md

 The following techniques can be used to generate random colors.
 In this section:

 - `RNDRANGE`, `RNDU01`, `RNDINT`, and `RNDINTEXC` are methods defined in my article on [**random number generation methods**](https://peteroupc.github.io/randomfunc.html).
-- Some techniques here refer to a ***light-dark factor***.
+- Some techniques here refer to a ***light&ndash;dark factor***.
 This factor can be implemented by any of the following, in order of preference from most to least.
     1. The color's [**CIELAB**](#CIELAB) lightness (_L*_) divided by 100, or another value from 0 through 1 that expresses a color's lightness (in terms of human perception).
     2. [**`Luminance(color)`**](#Luminance_Factor_Grayscale).
     3. Any other single number that summarizes a color and ranges from 0 ("minimum intensity") to 1 ("maximum intensity").